 What are they for and how are they spent

-The current monthly fee each homeowner pays covers the costs of maintaining all of the commonly-owned areas, including our roads, parking areas, walking trails, guardhouse, operations office, pole barn area, clubhouse, pool and spray park (including lifeguards and pool attendants), lake, ponds, gazebo, tennis courts, basketball court, playgrounds, benches, storm water facilities, and all other areas within our community not owned privately (such as the lakeside area).
+The current annual fee each homeowner pays covers the costs of maintaining all of the commonly-owned areas, including our roads, parking areas, walking trails, guardhouse, operations office, pole barn area, clubhouse, pool and spray park (including lifeguards and pool attendants), lake, ponds, gazebo, tennis courts, basketball court, playgrounds, benches, storm water facilities, and all other areas within our community not owned privately (such as the lakeside area).
 It also covers liability and property insurance, security services, lake management costs and other necessary services.

 In addition to these costs, we set aside part of the fees to insure we have money available to fund the repair and/or replace equipment and structures when needed (our “Reserves”).
 The Reserves are deposited in a separate account for this use.

 Event costs such as the Fall Festival, Kids Holiday Party, and other events are paid, in part, from our fees, as are the cost of mailings, the website, other communication methods, security cameras, outside accounting, engineering and legal.